 1. Public speaking to a group of people like in an evangelism service, or large crusades

-This is where we make a bold declaration of who God is, a good and loving Father who desires to have a meaningful relationship with his sons and daughters.
+Public speaking is where we make a bold declaration of who God is, a good and loving Father who desires to have a meaningful relationship with his sons and daughters.

-In our crusades or church meetings we will always be looking for opportunities to display the power of God through miracles and healings.
+In our crusades or church meetings, we will always be looking for opportunities to display the power of God through miracles and healings.

 2. Sharing our own personal journey and experiences with someone.

-And, this is where we share our testimony and how Jesus has changed our lives, which then provides a way to tell the good news of Jesus in a more natural progression.
+So this is where we share our testimony and how Jesus has changed our lives, which then provides a way to tell the good news of Jesus in a more natural progression.